 Brent Miszalski is a SALT Astronomer (SA) at the South African Astronomical Observatory (SAAO) and is part of the Astronomy Operations Team at the Southern African Large Telescope (SALT).
+As an internationally acclaimed researcher with an NRF B rating, he leads novel research that discovers and characterises binary central stars of planetary nebulae (PNe) and related objects.
 Together with colleagues he has discovered the majority of known binary central stars of PNe (see below).
 He enjoys fine tea, naartjies, photography, jazz and occasionally posts to the SALT Astronomy blog.
 He can be contacted via email using his first name (lowercase) at saao dot ac dot za.

 Planetary Nebula Binaries